Founders of failed energy firm 'in line for £50m' – Daily Business

 The People’s Energy Company, set up by David Pike and Karen Sode, came into being with crowdfunded cash and a pledge to tackle fuel poverty in Britain.

 It employed 450 staff across the UK, including 200 in Shawfair south of Edinburgh, as well as in Musselburgh and Selkirk serving 350,000 customers.
 In 2020 it created East Lothian Energy in a partnership with the council.
-They hired former Welsh rugby international Gareth Edwards to front a television advertising campaign.
+They hired former Welsh rugby international Gareth Thomas to front a television advertising campaign.

 However, the company folded last September, one of about 30 companies that failed as a result of the rising wholesale price of energy.